jebofponderworthy/windows-tools/README.md

 For compatibility, hashing is done using the command-line CERTUTIL tool (capturing text output to PowerShell code run within CMD), instead of Get-FileHash.
 SHA256 is in use.

-## Optimize1.2.EXE:  Verify by hash and run all of the PowerShell items described below
+## Optimize1.2.EXE:  Verify by hash and run several tools.

 [Optimize 1.2](https://github.com/jebofponderworthy/ponderworthy-tools/raw/master/MULTITOOLS/Optimize1.2.EXE) is a self-executing .EXE which, if run as administrator, will extract, verify integrity by hash, and run recent versions of TweakNTFS, OWTAS, TOSC, OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.